fzuleta/sample-users-microservice/README.md

 - must not be used as-is in production
 - must not be used as-is in production
 - must not be used as-is in production
+- See the LICENSE file for more info

 if you do use it in prod... well..
 I told you not to. :)